 Whitewater rafting about: $185.00

 Demands:Easy to moderate mountain hikes with light day pack, always accompanied by the guide.
-Good middle class hotels and cabins.
-After the day of training the canoe trip is suitable for novices with at least some basic paddling skills.
+Good middle class hotels or cabins.
+After the day of training the canoe trip is suitable for novice paddlers, with at least some basic paddling skills.

 Minimum age: 12 years accompanied by and adult for the canoe trip.

 Meeting time: 18:30 in our hotel in Calgary.

 Transfer from the airport to your hotel.
 Meet the guide and fellow travellers in your small group for the pre tour information in the hotel.

 Day 2: Banff National Park, easy hike

 After breakfast you board the bus for the drive through ranch country in the foot hills of the Rocky Mountains into Banff National Park.
 After an orientation drive of the surrounding area you check into the hotel for the next two nights in this lively little holiday town of Banff.
 Now it is time for the first hike along the shores of Minnewanka Lake or on one of the many mountain trails near Banff.
 Hiking time 2 – 3 hours.